ibpsa/project1/reports/year1_report/source/contents.rst

 WP 1.2: Library for Model Predictive Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Three main tasks were defined, i.e., using Modelica

+1. To develop a framework to test and assess MPC performance
+2. To compare and benchmark different MPC formulations
+3. To develop an open-source Library for MPC

+The development is actively ongoing, with monthly coordination meetings.
-The main activity was focused on the initiation of  a
-Building Optimization Performance Test framework (BOPTEST).
+The main activity was focused on the initiation of a Building Optimization Performance Test framework (BOPTEST).
 BOPTEST will allow testing of advanced control sequences on a range of models that emulate the response of the building and HVAC system.
-The development of the testing infrastucture, and of emulators for different types of buildings and HVAC systems, is ongoing.
+The development of the testing infrastructure, and of emulators for different types of buildings and HVAC systems, is ongoing.
+Emulators have been selected for single-zone and multi-zone residential and commercial buildings for both air-based and hydronic HVAC systems, a Modelica code template and MPC description template are being developed, first thoughts about quantification of performance indicators have been made and we are moving towards a prototype BOPTEST.

 A journal paper about effect of model accuracy on the performance of MPC has been developed and submitted to a journal.

+An abstract about the framework for simulation-based testing of advanced control strategies in buildings is being submitted for the BS2019 Conference.

+There was a lot of interest in this BOPTEST from the participants in the Intelligent Building Operation (IBO) Workshop in Purdue (July 2018).

 Task 2: Building and City Quarter Information Models